alexch/codelikethis/public/projects/today_i_learned_cli.md

 The TIL entry.content equals:

 ```
-To convert JSON to a JavaScript object, use JSON.parse(myObject)
+To convert JSON to a JavaScript object, use JSON.parse
 ```

 <!--/BOX-->